chbrown/overdrive/README.md

 4. Extract the `Title` and `Author` values from the `CDATA` content nested in `Novel.odm`.
-5. For each of the parts of the book listed in `Novel.odm`, make a request to another OverDrive endpoint, which will validate the request and redirect to the actual MP3 file on their CDN, and save the result into a folder in the current directory, named like `Author - Title/Part0N.mp3`.
+5. For each of the parts of the book listed in `Novel.odm`, make a request to another OverDrive endpoint, which will validate the request and redirect to the actual MP3 file on their CDN, and save the result into a folder in the current directory, named like `Author - Title/Part0N.mp3`. \
+   _N.b.:_ These "parts" don't necessarily correspond to actual chapters in the book;
+   there may be multiple chapters in a single part, or a single chapter spread out over multiple parts.

 ### Returning